sebgl/htpc-download-box/README.md

 ![Bazarr Sonarr Setup](img/bazarr_sonarr.png)

 The next step is connecting to Radarr and the process should be identical.
 The only difference is that you'll have to grab your Radarr API key instead of Sonarr.
 Once that's done click Finish and you will be brought to your main screen where you will be greeted with a message saying that you need to restart.
 Click this and Bazarr should reload.
 Once that's all set, you should be good to go!
+Bazarr should now automatically downlaod subtitles for the content you add through Radarr and Sonarr that is not already found within the media files themselves.

-If you have any problems, check out the [wiki page](https://github.com/morpheus65535/bazarr/wiki/First-time-installation-configuration) for Bazarr and you should probably find your answer!
+If you have any problems, check out the [wiki page](https://github.com/morpheus65535/bazarr/wiki/First-time-installation-configuration) for Bazarr and you should probably find your answer.

 ## Manage it all from your mobile